4 DAYS FROM $1,099

 Willkommen!
-Embark ship in Bonn and begin your European river cruise
+Embark ship and begin your river cruise

-If you purchased your airfare from Vantage, a Vantage representative will meet you at the Frankfurt airport and assist with your transfer to the pier in Bonn.
-This is where you will board your Deluxe river ship and officially begin your European river cruise.
+If you purchased your airfare from Vantage, a Vantage representative will meet you at the Frankfurt airport and assist with your transfer to the pier in Bonn, where you’ll board your deluxe river ship and officially begin your European cruise.
 You can also begin your journey earlier with an optional pre-trip extension.

 Sip Kölsch while exploring the historic cultural center of Cologne